jackd248/typo3-environment-indicator/Documentation/Triggers/Index.rst

 Triggers
 ============

-Triggers are used to define when environment indicators should be shown.
+Triggers acts like conditions and are used to define when environment indicators should be shown.

 You can combine multiple different triggers to build up flexible conditions.